 Day patient therapy

-Day Therapy consists of full days or half days therapy sessions.
-In Day Therapy you take part in a group therapy programme.
+Participation can be on a full or half-day basis and consists of either full days or half days of therapy sessions.
+In day therapy you take part in a group therapy programme.
 This can be for general psychiatry, addictions or eating disorders.
-Day Therapy treatment involves a free assessment where a personalised programme will be devised between our coordinator and the patient.
+Day therapy treatment involves a free assessment where a personalised programme will be devised between our coordinator and the patient.

 Day therapy team